 This type of efficiency combined with staff expertise and leading-edge capabilities bring patients at Paoli unmatched resources for emergency—and, often, lifesaving—care.“At Paoli, patients receive a level of care and expertise similar to that provided at larger city-based medical centers but with a personal touch that can only be found in a community hospital,” Dr. Brilliant noted.
 “And no proof is more powerful than the stories of those thriving today because the right professionals, technologies, and expertise came together on their behalf.”

 Consider this: At Paoli, physicians are either board-certified in emergency medicine with additional training in advanced trauma life support, or board-certified in trauma surgery and critical care medicine.
 As for the nursing staff, 75 percent have earned a Bachelor of Science (BSN) in nursing and nearly 50 percent are certified in emergency nursing.
 They were also recognized as one of 20 recipients nationwide—and the only in the Philadelphia area—to receive the Emergency Nurses Association “Lantern Award” for exemplary ED care and exceptional and innovative leadership, education, advocacy and research.
 Plus, Paoli nurses are the only in Chester County to achieve the American Nurses Credentialing Center (ANCC) Magnet Recognition®.
 This is the highest national recognition for excellent nursing practice in hospitals.
-There is also a wide-range of specialists available around the clock, including anesthesiologists, neurologists, orthopedic surgeons, and cardiologists.
+There is also a wide-range of specialists available around the clock, including anesthesiologists, neurologists, orthopaedic surgeons, and cardiologists.

 Furthermore, once stabilized in the ED or trauma center, the patient is transferred to the

 Intensive Care Unit (ICU), which has been designated a Gold Level Beacon Award winner for optimal outcomes and exceptional patient care.
 Only five ICUs in Pennsylvania received this recognition.